 See job description for details

-- You'll be working on projects that require a high degree of collaboration, and you'll have the opportunity to get involved in a variety of model review initiatives
+- There is a high degree of collaboration across projects, and you'll have the opportunity to get involved in a variety of model review initiatives

 What you'll do

 You'll be joining the Model Risk Management team, which works on independent review and validation of models across the entire bank, providing independent challenge and review of pricing across all business areas of RBS.
 You'll cover a selection of risk models, reviewing and validating to make sure they're fit for purpose.
 You'll also use your skills and expertise in mathematical and numerical modelling techniques gained from industry experience or your academic studies.

 - Advise on how model risk can be reduced or mitigated

 - Challenge existing models and their uses where necessary, developing alternative models as appropriate, basing your conclusions on rigorous quantitative analysis

 - Develop and extend your knowledge to include models for market risk, counterparty risk, regulatory capital and margin, and electronic and algorithmic trading

 - Create and maintain strong relationships with key internal stakeholders, as well as regulators and external and Internal Audit